dbarj/database/adb-migration/06-data-pump-nfs/data-pump-nfs.md

 This lab assumes:

-- You have completed Lab 3: Evaluate Database Compatibility
+- You have completed Lab 1: Initialize Environment

 ## Task 1: Setup NFS server